 Always maintain 3 feet of clearance around all fire-protection equipment.
 Never re-hang a fire extinguisher once it has been used.
 Have it recharged by a licensed service provider.
 Most of all, practice fire prevention and good housekeeping.
-Don't give fire a place to start.

 Class A